Functional renormalization group for extremely correlated electrons: Introduction

+where $ n_{i\sigma} = c_{i\sigma}^\dagger c_{i\sigma} $ and $c_{ i \sigma }$ are canonical fermionic operators that annihilate a spin-$ \sigma $ electron ($ \sigma = \uparrow , \downarrow = + , - $) at lattice site $ \bm{R}_i $.
+These electrons are allowed to hop between lattice sites with amplitude $ t_{ i j } $, while the on-site repulsion $ U > 0 $ penalizes double occupancy of lattice sites.
+The Hubbard model represents a crude approximation of the screened Coulomb interaction in real materials.
+The total electron density is adjusted via the chemical potential $ \mu $.
 At weak to intermediate values of the interaction $U$, the Hubbard model \eqref{eq:normalHubbard} is by now well understood.
-In this regime, Landau's Fermi liquid theory holds in dimensions greater than one, so that the physics is perturbatively accessible from the $ U = 0 $ limit of non-interacting electrons~\cite{Shankar1994}.
-To transcend perturbation theory in the bare interaction elaborate resummation schemes have been developed, such as diagrammatic Monte Carlo \cite{Svistunov2010}, or the functional renormalization group (FRG) \cite{Wetterich1993, Berges2002, Pawlowski2007, Kopietz2010, Metzner2012, Dupuis2021}.
+In this regime, Landau's Fermi liquid theory holds in dimensions greater than one as long as there is no Fermi surface nesting~\cite{Virosztek1990, Schaefer2015, Rohringer2016, Simkovic2020, Kim2020}, so that the physics is perturbatively accessible from the $ U = 0 $ limit of non-interacting electrons~\cite{Shankar1994}.
+To transcend perturbation theory in the bare interaction elaborate resummation schemes have been developed, such as diagrammatic Monte Carlo \cite{Svistunov2010} or the FRG \cite{Wetterich1993, Berges2002, Pawlowski2007, Kopietz2010, Metzner2012, Dupuis2021}.
 These methods offer an unbiased means of accessing non-perturbative physics in the regime where the interaction is not too large.

-The situation is quite different in the strong-coupling regime, where $ U $ is by far the largest energy scale in the system.
+The situation is quite different in the strong-coupling regime, where $U$ is by far the largest energy scale in the system.
 To emphasize this, the term ``extremely correlated'' for this regime has been coined by Shastry \cite{Shastry2010}.
 Then doubly occupied lattice sites are effectively eliminated so that the low-energy physics of the Hubbard model \eqref{eq:normalHubbard} at large enough $ U $ takes place in a projected Hilbert space without doubly occupied sites.
-The fact that the low-energy states of the Hubbard model \eqref{eq:normalHubbard} at small and large $ U $ live in Hilbert spaces with different dimensions implies that one generally cannot obtain the strong-coupling physics of the Hubbard model by means of a continuous extrapolation of the weak-coupling physics~\cite{Chiappe1993}.
+The fact the low-energy states of the Hubbard model \eqref{eq:normalHubbard} at small and large $ U $ live in Hilbert spaces with different dimensions implies that one generally cannot obtain the strong-coupling physics of the Hubbard model by means of a continuous extrapolation of the weak-coupling physics~\cite{Chiappe1993}.
 Thus, any technique that is rooted in a perturbation expansion around the $ U = 0 $ limit is bound to fail for sufficiently large $ U $.
 A more natural strong-coupling starting point is obtained by splitting the canonical fermionic operators into two parts, $ c_{ i \sigma } = h_{ i \sigma } + d_{ i \sigma } $, where